DigiDigi/SaveBrancher/README.md

 # SaveBrancher
-Graphical utility for having tree-based management of save game files.
+Graphical utility for a tree-based management of save game files.